-Contests to Avoid
+Contests and Services to Avoid

 We suggest you avoid the following contests and organizations.
 Many appear to be disguised vanity publishers, whose goal is to sell you expensive personalized products and attract you to conferences.
 Others may charge you membership or service fees for which the benefits are questionable, or which can be obtained elsewhere for free.
 Winning prizes from these organizations will add little to your resume, and may even make you look amateurish to publishers and other poets.